17 Books to Read This February

 When I resurfaced from Claire Fuller’s debut novel, Our Endless Numbered Days, I knew I had found a writer whose career I would follow to the end—a day I imagine will never come given the timeless quality to her storytelling.
 If Swimming Lessons, her second novel, is anything like the first, then I look forward to diving deep into this world and resurfacing only to tell other readers of its rich thrill and lyrical beauty.

-–Bianca Flores, Lit Hub editorial intern
+–Bianca Flores, Lit Hub editorial fellow

 Lauren Elkin, Flâneuse: Women Walk the City in Paris,